 “Since 2011, the Syrian army has faced a decline in manpower, equipment and morale,” said analyst David Rigoulet-Roze of the French Institute for International and Strategic Affairs (IRIS).

-On Wednesday (December 4), President Assad ordered a 50% increase in the salaries of professional soldiers, but with Syria's economy in recession, soldiers' salaries are almost worthless.
+On Wednesday (December 4), President Assad ordered a 50% increase in the salaries of professional soldiers, but with Syria's economy in recession, the soldiers' salaries are almost worthless.

-Loss of Allied Support
+Loss of allied support

 President Assad relies heavily on military, political and diplomatic support from key allies Russia and Iran.